Timing and Structure

 Orthographic projection.
 Planar perspective projection.
 Vanishing points and lines.
 Projection matrix, homogeneous coordinates.
 Camera calibration, recovery of world position.
 Weak perspective and the affine camera.
 Projective invariants.

-- Stereo vision and Structure from Motion (3L)
+- Stereo vision and Structure from Motion (2L)

 Epipolar geometry and the essential matrix.
-Recovery of depth.
+Recovery of depth by triangulation.
 Uncalibrated cameras and the fundamental matrix.
 The correspondence problem.
 Structure from motion.
-3D shape from multiple view stereo.
+3D shape examples from multiple view stereo.

 Basic architectures for deep learning in computer vision.
 Object detection, classification and semantic segmentation.
 Object recognition, feature embedding and metric learning.
-Reconstruction, localisation and structured deep learning.
+Transformers for computer vision and self-supervised learning.

 - Example classes (3L)

-Discussion of examples papers and past examination papers.
+Discussion of examples papers and past examination papers will be integrated with lectures.

 Please refer to the Booklist for Part IIB Courses for references to this module, this can be found on the associated Moodle course.